 Review summary: Canon 1Ds vs Fujifilm XP130

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Fujifilm XP130?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.

 - Easier framing: Has an optical viewfinder for image framing and settings control.